widiyanata/wa-gateways-claude/memory-bank/activeContext.md

 - Update of AI models to match each provider's available models
 - Implementation of typing and reading delay simulation for more human-like interactions
 - Addition of WhatsApp typing indicators during response generation
+- Implementation of response caching system to reduce API costs and improve performance
+- Addition of memory and file-based caching options with configurable TTL

 ## Current Focus